-On November 4th, 2016, the Company (and later, on January 12th, 2017, the current Board) has adopted a Code of Principles of Good Corporate Governance as contained in Appendix 5.1 and as referred to in LR 5.94 - 5.97 of Chapter 5 of the Maltese Listing Rules.
-This Corporate Governance Code has been signed by all executive and non-executive directors of the Company and is regularly discussed and compliance thereto verified during the Company's board meetings.
+On November 4th, 2016, the Board of Directors of the Company in office at the time adopted a Code of Principles of Good Corporate Governance based on Appendix 5.1 and as referred to in LR 5.94-5.97 of Chapter 5 of the Maltese Listing Rules.
+This Code was endorsed by the new Board in office on January 12th, 2017, and later endorsed by the current Board in August 2020.
+It is regularly discussed and compliance thereto is verified during the Company's board meetings.
 The original signed Corporate Governance Code is available for inspection by the public at the registered office of the Company.

 In accordance with art.
-2 of the Corporate Governance Code, Mr. Sven von der Heyden has been appointed as Chairman of the Company and Mr. Robert Hendrik Rottinghuis as its Chief Executive Officer.
+2 of the Corporate Governance Code, Mr. Antonio Fenech has been appointed as Chairman of the Company and Mr. Robert Hendrik Rottinghuis as its Chief Executive Officer.

-In accordance with art.
-3 of the Corporate Governance Code, the Board of Directors of the Company is further made up of the following independent non-executive directors:
+In accordance with art.3. of the Corporate Governance Code, the Board of Directors of the Company is further made up of the following non-executive directors: